ongyongen/Singapore-Building-Address-Scraper/README.md

-# singapore-building-address-data-repository
+# singapore-building-address-data-web-scraper

-A repository of Singapore building address data, scraped with OneMap's Search API
+A multi-threaded web scraper that scrapes for building address data in Singapore, using OneMap's Search API